FREQUENTLY ASKED QUESTIONS

 What happens when the school is advised of a positive COVID-19 case?

 Once the school is advised of a positive test, a detailed exercise is undertaken.
-Public Health England is contacted immediately and a risk assessment is conducted.
-Based on the results of the risk assessment, PHE will then advise the school on the next steps; this could be asking a whole year group bubble to self-isolate or only close contacts of the student with the positive result.
+Public Health England is advised and a risk assessment is conducted.
+Based on the results of the risk assessment, the school will follow guidance on the next steps; this could be asking a whole year group bubble to self-isolate or only close contacts of the student with the positive result.
 The school then informs the affected students and families before the start of the next day.
 The school also contacts the local education authority with details and the advice that has been given by PHE.

 Who should self-isolate and what does this mean?

 Only students whose families receive a letter from the school advising them to self-isolate need to take any action.
 They must follow the normal government guidelines for self-isolation.
 This means in short that they should not leave their home for any reason.
 They should try to avoid contact with anyone they live with as much as possible and friends and family should not visit the home.
 Please note that others in the household or support bubble are not required to self-isolate at this point unless they develop COVID-19 symptoms.

 My child is in the same bubble as a student with the positive test for COVID-19.
 Do they need to self-isolate?